-- RGB quality/Color accuracy: LED back-lit LCDs has got two types of LED backlighting in use- white and RGB.
+- RGB quality/Color accuracy: LED back-lit LCDs have got two types of LED backlighting in use- white and RGB.
 The white ones are made white by the use of a sulfur coating on them and this is the same as CCFLs in terms of color accuracy.
 But the distinctive problem that it has is the stronger green portion in pictures.
 The other ones i.e. the RGB LEDs have overcome the defect of green “push” of the spectrum and thus give better RGB quality.
 Keep this in your mind while you are dealing with an LCD vs LED monitor confusion.

 - Video playback (when fast): When videos are played fast a number of displays expose blurred images and often jet-lagged.
 The response rate of time of an LED display is enough to overcome these troubles.

 - Price: You may think which is cheaper LCD or LED?
 The LCD monitors are almost always cheaper than LED monitors.

 - Lifespan: As far as lifespan is concerned, LED is again ahead of LCD.
 The longevity mostly depends on the light source used.
 As the CFL backlights go out of the calibrated white balance faster than LEDs, whether it be RGB LEDs or the ones containing sulfur, LED TVs are again the better choice.

 - Power consumption: LCD displays, for a certain size, always consume more power than LED displays.

 Which One is More Harmful to Your Eyes and Which Monitor is Best Lcd or Led?

 As LCD monitors contain fluorescent bulbs, the light your eyes are exposed to may contain UV radiation.
 Thus you get vulnerable to diseases which may be a slow process though.
 So, LED is the safer option.
 So, which is better LCD or LED monitor?
 We hope you could decide.